Mthegamer/cordova-template/README.md

 Prerequisites
 =============
-working installations of the following:
+- a machine that natively runs bash (preferably Linux or OSX) with working installations of the following:
+- java (needed for cordova / phonegap)
+- apache ant (needed for cordova / phonegap)
 - phonegap (2.x or 3.x)
-- java
-- apache ant
-- android sdk
+- android sdk (use lates available)
-- ios sdk (i.e. xcode, ios simulator)
+- ios sdk (i.e. xcode, ios simulator), required for ios builds, requires a Mac / OSX

 How To Use (quick runthrough for android)